thinkful-ei22/jon-events-client/README.md

 ## Description

 This is a simple app that allows users to search for and create all kinds of events.
-It is a type of social networking app tah t will help users meet new people or find new hobbies.
+It is a type of social networking app that will help users meet new people or find new hobbies.

 ## Link to Application